Meditation for April 23rd

 Four Sons

 The Simple Son is simply dumb.
 It isn’t ignorance that is bliss; it is ignorance that is fact.
 The Simple Son will try to copy The Wise One with questions, but it all comes out simple and sophomoric.
 “What is this?” is not a complicated question to learn about the mysteries of life.
 The Simple Son will never think of themselves as Simple Sons; they will believe themselves to be the Wise Son.
+While the wise one will make an effort to cram knowledge into their brains, the Simple One does not wish to do anything at all.

 The Fool wanders into a dreamscape and finds that their very character will keep them from ever truly loving another, appreciating the world, knowing one’s limitations, or being responsible for one’s part.